myselfHimanshu/ai-vision-program/Session-06/README.md

-# Batch Normalization and Regularization
+# Batch Normalization and Regularization on MNIST Dataset Pytorch

 ### Tasks